jlauener/CastleBoy/README.md

 ## Final roadmap

-- [ ] Enemy 3: Skeleton that throws axe
+- [ ] Enemy 3: Skeleton that throws a bone
 - [ ] Enemy 4: Enemy that can be killed on with duck attack
 - [ ] Boss
 - [ ] Font for displaying score and numbers